habibcilmd-cardiologist/dr-cil/content/en/services/lvad/index.md

       answer: "No, LVAD is not MRI compatible."
 ---

 LVAD (Left Ventricular Assist Device) is a mechanical device that supports the heart's pumping function in advanced heart failure.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in LVAD patient follow-up.

 ## What is LVAD?